 Of course, the consumption of sugar, because it is not an important nutrient, and its consumption is associated with several diseases.

-Reducing your sugar intake or even eliminating it completely from your diet has many health benefits.
+Reducing your sugar intake or even eliminating it from your diet has many health benefits.
 First of all, diabetes would no longer be an endemic disease.

 It would also reduce obesity and, as a result, many related problems, such as heart disease.
 In addition, it will reduce the incidence of some types of digestive cancer.